Eat By The Clock

 — 5/2 – The 5/2 diet allows you to eat the way you normally would for 5 days out of the week, then on 2 days of your choice, you reduce your food intake to 500-600 calories.

 — 16/8 (also known as LeanGains) – This option allows you to eat for 8 hours, then fast for 16 hours.
 You should do it as often as possible.
 16/8 is the most popular method because people find it to be the easiest and most sustainable.

 — Eat-Stop-Eat/24-Hour – With this plan, you fast for 24 hours then you have a 24-hour period where you can eat.
 You don’t have the calorie allotment as you do with the 5:2 plan, but you may have water, coffee, or tea.

 Decide which protocol you would like to follow, then plan out your week.
 You want to make sure you know when you will eat, what to eat, and how much.
 I find it helpful to use the calendar on my phone to track my days.

 It is best to start with simpler protocols, like a 12-12 or 16-8 where you still have a large window of eating.
 Wait a bit before you go to the full 24-hour fasting protocols.

 Listen to your body.

 The intermittent fasting method you are using may not work well for you, so if you notice negative side effects, go back to your normal way of eating.

 What Does it all Mean?

 Intermittent fasting works for most people.
-By reducing your calorie intake, each of these methods will cause weight loss if you don’t over-compensate by eating much more or by consuming large amounts of unhealthy food during the eating periods.
-It is essential that you eat healthy foods during eating times.
+By reducing your calorie intake, each of these methods will cause weight loss if you don’t over-compensate by eating too much or large amounts of unhealthy food.
+It is essential that you eat healthy foods

 *Always consult with your physician before beginning any new diet.